libp2p/docs/content/concepts/content-routing.md

 weight: 5
 ---

-Peer-to-peer networks are inherently tricky to route because of the following interdisciplinary routing challenges:

-- The lack of universal orchestration that a central server can provide when querying and retrieving content.
-- Not having a central directory that contains information about reaching every peer in the network.
-- The presence of high node churn.
-- Creating a resilient, scalable, and optimal routing protocol that is resistant to
-- Resistance against Sybil attacks.
-- Forward compatibility

-libp2p offers a content routing interface that aims to overcomes these challenges.
-The abstract ContentRouting interface follows the following format:
+libp2p offers a content routing interface allows peers to implement a content router.
+The abstract `ContentRouting` interface follows the following
+format:

 ```
 interface ContentRouting {